-7.1.1 Strategic objective and management processes
+7.1.1 STRATEGIC VISION AND MANAGEMENT PROCESSES

 According to the Group's overall risk strategy, the Group must only assume limited market risk.
 Therefore, the strategic goal is a group with limited market risk but one that at the same time maximises the return within the applicable framework.